sjuarez382/UCI_Homework_Serafin/excel-challenge/ReadMe.md

-## Excel Challenge Homework
+### Excel Challenge Homework
-Please see attached
+#Please see attached

-Excel file will contain sheets in the reverse order of what was assigned out (Bonus to the initial data from Left to Right).
+**This text will be bold** Excel file will contain sheets in the reverse order of what was assigned out (Bonus to the initial data from Left to Right).

+* Item 1
+* Item 2
+  * Item 2a
+  * Item 2b